VascoBranco/recode/guidelines/guidelines.md

 ![Fig. 14](img/guidelines_14.jpg)

-# 3. RELATIONS ANNOTATION GUIDELINES
+# 4. RELATION EXAMPLES & WARNINGS

 Relations establish how the named entities relate to each other.
 Most are made particularly via TraitValue.
 A trait value is the core measurement value that is linked to the rest of its dependent attributes.
 A trait value describes one measurement with a complete set of values linked through it.
 Relations are  nnotated when a complete annotation process is done on the document or after a particular set of annotations are completed that can constitute relations.
 However, you should always consult Tables 2 and 3 at the **end of this section**.